apache/skywalking-go/docs/en/advanced-features/manual-apis/toolkit-trace.md

 ## Add trace Toolkit

 toolkit/trace provides the APIs to enhance the trace context, such as createLocalSpan, createExitSpan, createEntrySpan, log, tag, prepareForAsync and asyncFinish.
-Add the toolkit dependency to your project.
+Add the toolkit/trace dependency to your project.

 ```go
 import "github.com/apache/skywalking-go/toolkit/trace"